 A large contributor to bathroom plug is human hair.
 If you’re finding that your shower is taking a while to drain away, or that your bath plug is getting easily clogged, here are a few easy to follow options to unblock the plug.

-- Call in a pro.
-If you’ve tried a number of the ideas above, it may well be time to call in a pro.
+If you’ve tried all of the ideas above, it may well be time to call in a professional.
 They’ll have the tools and know how to unblock everyday problems – they do this day in, day out after all.
 They may use a Plumbers snake, or some small rods to correct the drain blockage.
-Alternatively, a professional plumber or drainage experts may choose to use chemicals that only tradesmen have the experience to handle correctly.
+Alternatively, a professional plumber or drainage expert may choose to use chemicals that only tradesmen have the experience to handle correctly.